 Nobody needed to convince me to try meditation.
 I had heard good things about it and was curious.
 Like many though, my first question was ‘what do I have to do?’

 Below you’ll find 3 simple ‘how to’ steps for meditation for beginners.
-These will enable you to incorporate meditation into your daily life.
+These will enable you to begin to incorporate meditation into your life.
 This only takes a couple of minutes a day.
 There is also a guided audio version on Youtube below that you can use if you prefer.

 This is a simple breath-focused meditation that you can do anywhere.
-It is also a technique that is ideal for an on-going practice that easily fits in with all the other commitments and activities we have in our daily life.
+It is also an approach that is ideal for an on-going practice that easily fits in with all the other commitments and activities we have in our daily life.

 Meditation has many benefits and it’s widely used today in the healthcare, well-being and even business sectors.